SohamPrabhu/WiFiSkimmon/README.md

 # Skimmon
+- By: Colin Craig, Kavon Barr, Sudarsan Nallabola, Soham Prabhu
-A crowd-controlled system used to find skimmers in local areas to increase safety with money.
+- A crowd-controlled system used to find skimmers in local areas to increase safety with money.

 ## Overview
 Skimmon uses AI detection to find suspected skimmer devices at ATMs, gas pumps, and point-of-sale terminals.
 Reports are then added to a live updated map seen by every party using the software.
 This helps the community avoid fraud and raises awareness of unsafe locations.